sudheermuthyala/AKS/01-Create-AKS-Cluster/README.md

     - So in worker nodes, again, the common thing here is container runtime and in container runtime is the underlying software where we run all the Kubernetes components.So we are using docker, but we have other runtime optionslike RKTR, container D, etc.

 * **Kubectl :**
-    - So now next comes the kubelet.

-So it is hard for the worker nodes.
+    - kubelet it is hard for the worker nodes.

 So kubelet is the agent that runs on every node